 2. Make Your Statements & Thoughts Positive

 Fearful flyers are full of negative thoughts that lead to anxiety.
 Statements that flood their minds are usually based on “what if” thinking.

 What if the plane crashes?

 What if we get stuck on the tarmac for three hours in a snow delay?

 What if I lose it and go crazy on the plane?

-When it comes to replacing negative thoughts with positive ones, keeping it simple will make it more believable.
+When it comes to replacing negative thoughts with positive ones, keeping them simple will make them more believable.
 You can replace negative thoughts on your own, or have a friend or spouse recite them to you.
 Here are a few examples: